aewindle110/DroneWQ/docs/pre_built_html/_sources/theory.md.txt

 `chl_hu()`
 <br/>
-This is the Ocean Color Index (CI) three-band reflectance difference algorithm [@hu_lee_franz_2012].
+This is the Ocean Color Index (CI) three-band reflectance difference algorithm [(Hu et al 2012)](https://doi.org/10.1029/2011JC007395).
 This should only be used for waters where chlorophyll-a retrievals are expected to be below 0.15 mg m^-3.
 <br/>

 `chl_ocx()`
 <br/>
-This is the OCx algorithm which uses a fourth-order polynomial relationship [@oreilly_maritorena_mitchell_siegel_carder_garver_kahru_mcclain_1998].
+This is the OCx algorithm which uses a fourth-order polynomial relationship [(O'Reilly et al 1998)](https://doi.org/10.1029/98JC02160).
 This should be used for chlorophyll retrievals above 0.2 mg m^-3.
 The coefficients for OC2 (OLI/Landsat 8) are used as default as the closest match in bands to the Micasense sensors.
 <br/>

 `chl_hu_ocx()`